Skip to main content

 Use Cases

-Maximizing retention of your users is a critical part of your business's success.
-Mitzu's retention feature allows you to analyze how users or groups retain your product or marketing site.
+Maximizing user retention is a critical part of your business's success.
+Mitzu's retention feature lets you analyze how users or groups are retained by your product or marketing site.

 Quick Start

-In this example, we will showcase how users retain in our application.
-We assume users are "retained" if they have paid their monthly renewal fee.
+In this example, we will showcase how users are retained in our application.
+We consider users "retained" if they have paid their monthly renewal fee.

-The analysis aims to visualize our users' overall monthly retention rate for the last year.
-Besides that, we want to see how the retention rate changes over time with monthly granularity.
-(Cohort retention)
+The goal of the analysis is to visualize our users' overall monthly retention rate for the last year.
+On top of that, we want to see how the retention rate changes over time with monthly granularity (cohort retention).

 Step 1.
 Switch to retention and select events